di/talks/2023/airflow_summit_2023/talk.md

 ^ on the other hand, an attacker getting access to the account of a single maintainer of a somewhat popular package and making a malicious release becuase their password leaked and they didn't have 2fa enabled would be highly impactful

-^ this has happened exactly once, but I would estimate that the number of users affected exceeds that of all users affected from random malware in the last year combined.
+^ this has happened exactly once, as far as I'm aware, but I would estimate that the number of users affected exceeds that of all users affected from random malware in the last year combined.

 ---